Skip to content

 For this reason, it is a good idea to begin the design process with a human factors and ergonomics analysis.
 This scientific discipline seeks to understand and optimize interactions among humans and systems to improve both system performance and the well-being of humans.

-Watch our video series about designing reliable consumer electronics devices
+Watch our video series about designing reliable consumer electronics devices.

 2. Consider the Display On-Device and What it Means for User Experience

-No matter which display you choose, you should expect and design for wearables that will endure connectivity problems.
+No matter which display you choose, you should expect and design wearables that will endure connectivity problems.
 Try to integrate some core functionality in your product’s offline mode when planning for your wearable UI.
 At a minimum, ensure the product explains what is happening to the user by incorporating wearable alerts when there is no internet connection to avoid confusion.
 If you choose a wearable with no display, this could be indicated through the mobile app.

 3. Learn How to Design a Wearable Device for the Real World

-Download our IP checklist
+Download our IP checklist.

 Conventionally, product designers have used seals to do this, but this method may not focus as much on user experience as it should.
 Humans frequently move, exposing these devices to vibration, which can dislodge seals and leave wearables unprotected from corrosion.